Nicole Kidman: Working with female filmmakers

-In 2017, Kidman has pledged to collaborate with a female director every 18 months to address gender disparities in the film industry.
-This commitment has led to her involvement in numerous projects, including The Perfect Couple where she portrays Greer Garrison Winbury, a role reminiscent of her previous characters in Big Little Lies and The Undoing.
+In 2017, Kidman openly pledged to collaborate with a female director every 18 months to address gender disparities in the film industry.
+This commitment led to her involvement in numerous projects, including The Perfect Couple, portraying Greer Garrison Winbury, a role reminiscent of her previous characters in Big Little Lies and The Undoing.
 Some critics argued that such choices resulted in repetitive portrayals, potentially diminishing the impact of her performances.

-Despite criticisms, Kidman continues to support female filmmakers, contributing to increased representation in the industry and creating more jobs.
+Kidman was recognized for her continuing efforts in upholding her promise (often collaborating with a female director more frequently than every 18 months) to support female filmmakers, contributing to increased representation in the industry and creating more jobs.

-In a February 2025 interview with Time, she reflected on her career, emphasizing the importance of humility, continuous learning, and taking risks in her craft.
-Kidman also highlighted her commitment to telling diverse stories and supporting female filmmakers, aiming to create more opportunities for women in the industry.
-Her efforts have elevated her career and inspired a new generation of talent, solidifying her legacy as both an artist and a trailblazer.

 Halina Reijn, director of Babygirl, highlighted her experience with Kidman, stating, "She is one of the few people who practices what she preaches when it comes to feminism and empowering women."
 Mimi Cave, director of Holland, reflected on working with Kidman, saying that she "makes herself completely available to you as a director" and praising her collaborative spirit.
 She added, "She's really incredible to watch and she's someone I've learned a great deal from.
 It was a pretty magnificent experience for me," underscoring Kidman's professionalism and the lasting impression she leaves on collaborators.
 Lulu Wang, director of Expats, praised Kidman, stating, "Nicole, being able to support me, created this entire network and world of filmmakers, women, people of color who’ve never had the opportunity to be in this space."
 Jamie Lee Curtis, Kidman's co-star in Scarpetta, shared that "People work when Nicole works.
 I’m working because Nicole is working."

 As of February 2025, Kidman has worked with 19 female directors, either in an acting or producing capacity, over the past eight years to champion gender equality in Hollywood.